qqliu/batch-dynamic-kcore-decomposition/gbbs/benchmarks/KCore/README.md

 # Parallel Static Approximate k-Core Decomposition
 --------

-This repository contains the implementations for our approximate, static k-core algorithm.
+This repository contains the implementations for parallel static k-core decomposition algorithms.

-`ApproxKCore/` contains the implementations for our parallel, static, approximate k-core algorithm.
+`ApproximateKCore/` contains the implementations for our parallel, static, approximate k-core algorithm.
 Specifically, it contains the implementation for our parallel, static,
 ![equation](https://latex.codecogs.com/gif.latex?%282&plus;%5Cvarepsilon%29)-approximate